aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 /containers/streamlit/opensearch_retrieve_helper.py

-- use_summary – If set to true the relevance of all the text in a document from the document summary index is used as part of the overall relevance score for chunks.
+- use_summary – If set to True the relevance of all the text in a document from the document summary index is used as part of the overall relevance score for chunks.
 If set to false the document summary index is not used, and only the full text relevance scores are used to determine the relevance of chunks.

 - max_length_rag_text – Sets the maximum length of context provided to Titan Text Express from the document context retrieved through OpenSearch.
 Any context exceeding this length is truncated.
 Since context is sorted in reverse order of relevance score, the least relevant context is most likely to be truncated.